We started our company in Thailand in 2006 and have been in business ever since.

 And you have to pay for and hand in to the Revenue Department the WHT every month.

 To make things worse, withholding taxes change with the services you pay for.
-Withholding taxes can be 2%, 3%, or 5%.
+Withholding taxes is normally in the range of 2% to 5% depending on services.

 This doesn’t include personal income tax and personal property tax forms, invoicing, payroll, and other accounting processes your company deals with.